Bacterial Vaginosis / BV Information & Guidance

 Where does BV come from?

-- BV is the most common cause of abnormal vaginal discharge in women of child-bearing age.
+BV is the most common cause of abnormal vaginal discharge in women of child-bearing age (producing a fishy smell).

 Because it produces a characteristically fishy smell, women don’t talk about it as openly as they do about other conditions.